SEO page titles (a.k.a title tags or meta titles) are the Jan Brady of the SEO copywriting family.

 The headline contains keywords closely related to these words and phrases, but focuses on an audience aspiration – your first home.

-7 title tactics to boost your SEO and link clicks
+7 SEO page title tactics to lift your rank and clicks

-If you already use the right keywords in the right places elsewhere, it’s unlikely that you’ll see a big ranking jump from a single title tweak.
+If you already use the right keywords in the right places elsewhere, you may not see a huge ranking jump from a single title tweak.

 However, every little bit helps.
-Good SEO title practices can be the difference between a click and a cold shoulder.
+And these good SEO title practices can be the difference between a click and a cold shoulder.

 Keep your title close to this length.

 Anything longer might not get shown in the search results.
-Anything much shorter is a waste of precious, free advertising space.
-Unless you’re promoting a well known brand or product (more on that soon).
+Anything much shorter is a waste of free Google advertising space.
+That is, unless you’re promoting a well known brand or product (more on this soon).

 The character length is roughly the same on desktop, laptop and mobile.

 2. Place your main keyword near the front